 How Do People Unintentionally Hurt Their Pending Criminal Case?

 One of the most common ways that people incriminate themselves is by speaking to the police before they’ve been advised by an attorney.
-The second way that people incriminate themselves is through the use of social media websites and emails, which weren’t really prevalent when I began practicing 20 years ago.
+The second way that people incriminate themselves is through the use of social media websites and emails, which weren’t really prevalent when I began practicing over 22 years ago.
 Nowadays, it seems that people’s emails, texts and online posts play an important role in a lot of cases.

 How And When Do Miranda Rights Come Into Play In a Criminal Case?